 Let $\hat\gamma_t = \frac{h_t}{L D^2}$, which yields a lower bound on the progress made by the exact line search if $\hat\gamma_t \leq 1$.
-For \cref{eq: primal progress by smoothness 2} we have then
+For \eqref{eq: primal progress by smoothness 2} we have then

 If $\hat\gamma_t > 1$, we have by definition $h_t \geq L D^2$.
-We can bound the progress of the line search using $\gamma=1$ in \cref{eq: primal progress by smoothness 2} which yields
+We can bound the progress of the line search using $\gamma_t=1$ in \eqref{eq: primal progress by smoothness 2}, which yields

-Combining \cref{eq: FW step bound 1}, \cref{eq: FW step bound 2}, we have
+Combining \eqref{eq: FW step bound 1}, \eqref{eq: FW step bound 2}, we have

-Next we consider the case when the descent step is taken.
+Next, we consider the case when a descent step is taken.
 Using the criterion for performing a corrective step, the optimality of $\vvv_t$ and the convexity of $f$, we have

-Together with \cref{eq: FW step bound combined} we get
+Together with \eqref{eq: FW step bound combined}, we get

 which can be shown in the same way as in the proof of Corollary 4.2 in \citet{pok18bcg}, with $2LD^2$ replacing the value $4L_f$.
-Together with \cref{eq: upper bound on number of iterations} we get
+Together with \eqref{eq: upper bound on number of iterations}, we get

-which proves~\cref{eq: primal gap}.
+which proves~\eqref{eq: primal gap}.

-Now we prove the linear convergence rate~\cref{eq: linear convergence} with the additional assumptions that $f$ is $(c,\theta)$-sharp and $\Xset$ is a polytope.
-Again we will bound the primal gap $h_t$ for different steps of the algorithm.
+Now we prove the accelerated convergence rate~\eqref{eq: linear convergence cfw} \ifarxiv and \eqref{eq: linear convergence cfw general} \fi with the additional assumptions that $f$ is $(c,\theta)$-sharp and $\Xset$ is a polytope.
+Again, we will bound the primal gap $h_t$ for different steps of the algorithm.

-First we consider the iterations when the Frank-Wolfe step is taken.
+First, we consider the iterations when the Frank-Wolfe step is taken.
 By line 6 of \cref{alg:correctivefw} we have

 Adding the left-hand side to both sides yields: